sjkp/azure-arm-hol/step04-setup-iis-with-dsc/readme.md

 # Setup IIS with DSC (Desired State Configuration)
 To configure the Virtual Machine after it has been provisioned we can use DSC.
-DSC is added to the machine in the same way as you just added the Symantec Endpoint Protection via a VM extension.
+DSC is added to the machine via a VM extension.

 The desired state config file we are going to use is quite simple.
 It looks like this
 ```powershell